 My faaaaaavorite house, and the one I was the absolute most excited to see, was the Freddy vs Jason house.
 I love the movie.
 I love Freddy Krueger.
 I love Jason Voorhees.
 It makes sense that this was my big draw.
 And I was a very happy little horror enthusiast when I found out Universal was letting me go behind the scenes in a few houses – including my beloved Freddy vs Jason.

 We start this journey as we logically should: Camp Crystal Lake.
 In the movie, this is where you start.
 Freddy has been forgotten, and he needs to be remembered to be able to come back.
-So, he comes up with a plan – send Jason to Elm Street, and people will begin to remember to old killings, and give Freddy the chance to invade nightmares once again.
+So, he comes up with a plan – send Jason to Elm Street, and people will begin to remember the old killings, and give Freddy the chance to invade nightmares once again.

 I do not recommend taking an arrow to the face.
 Neither does this poor guy.